Dancing in the Rain (2018 film)

-Dancing in the Rain is a 2018 Indonesian teen film produced by Screenplay Films and Legacy Pictures.
+Dancing in the Rain is a 2018 Indonesian family film produced by Screenplay Films in association with Legacy Pictures.
 Directed by Rudi Aryanto, it was produced by Sukhdev Singh and Wicky V. Olindo from a screenplay Singh co-wrote with Tisa TS.
 The film stars Dimas Anggara, Bunga Zainal, Deva Mahenra and Christine Hakim.
-Dancing in the Rain follows Banyu, a young boy on the autism spectrum, who became friends with Radin and Kinara.
+Dancing in the Rain follows Banyu, a young boy on the autism, who made friends with Radin and Kinara.

+Dancing in the Rain was premiered at Tangcity XXI on October 10, 2018, and was released in Indonesia eight days later.

 Synopsis

-Uti owns a young boy named Banyu, who has autism.
-When he enters school age, Uti explains Banyu had a psychological fatality issue, which is dangerous.
-Later, Banyu became friends with Radin, who defends Banyu from bullies, and Kinara.
-As they grew up, Radin's mother began to hate him, who had befriend Banyu.
-An accident occurs for Banyu, making Radin and Kinara's friendship necessary to survive.
+Uti owns an autistic grandson named Banyu.
+When Banyu enters school, Uti explains that he has a psychological disability, which is harmful.
+Later, Banyu made friends with Radin, who defended him from bullies.
+Then a girl named Kinara arrived, completing Banyu and Radin's friendship.
+As they grew up, Radin's mother started to hate him, resulting in Banyu dying in a truck accident.

 Production

 Casting

 The principal characters were cast in May 2018.
 Bunga Zainal, who portrays Kinara, states that the character was only 21 years old in the film.